Digital identity: Risk-based authentication

-There are proponents of treating self-determination and freedom of expression of digital identity as a new human right.
-Some have speculated that digital identities could become a new form of legal entity.

 Taxonomies of identity

 Digital identity attributes exist within the context of ontologies.

 The development of digital identity network solutions that can interoperate taxonomically diverse representations of digital identity is a contemporary challenge.
 Free-tagging has emerged recently as an effective way of circumventing this challenge (to date, primarily with application to the identity of digital entities such as bookmarks and photos) by effectively flattening identity attributes into a single, unstructured layer.
 However, the organic integration of the benefits of both structured and fluid approaches to identity attribute management remains elusive.

 Networked identity

 Identity relationships within a digital network may include multiple identity entities.
 However, in a decentralized network like the Internet, such extended identity relationships effectively requires both the existence of independent trust relationships between each pair of entities in the relationship and a means of reliably integrating the paired relationships into larger relational units.
 And if identity relationships are to reach beyond the context of a single, federated ontology of identity (see Taxonomies of identity above), identity attributes must somehow be matched across diverse ontologies.
 The development of network approaches that can embody such integrated "compound" trust relationships is currently a topic of much debate in the blogosphere.

 Integrated compound trust relationships allow, for example, entity A to accept an assertion or claim about entity B by entity C. C thus vouches for an aspect of B's identity to A.

 A key feature of "compound" trust relationships is the possibility of selective disclosure from one entity to another of locally relevant information.
 As an illustration of the potential application of selective disclosure, let us suppose a certain Diana wished to book a hire car without disclosing irrelevant personal information (using a notional digital identity network that supports compound trust relationships).
-As an adult, UK resident with a current driving license, Diana might have the UK's Driver and Vehicle Licensing Agency vouch for her driving qualification, age and nationality to a car-rental company without having her name or contact details disclosed.
+As an adult, UK resident with a current driving license, Diana might have the UK's Driver and Vehicle Licensing Agency vouch for her driving qualification, age, and nationality to a car-rental company without having her name or contact details disclosed.
 Similarly, Diana's bank might assert just her banking details to the rental company.
 Selective disclosure allows for appropriate privacy of information within a network of identity relationships.